JRHaven/Weather-Displayer/README.md

 ## My Usecase
 I'm making this to replace my Accu-Rite Weather station that broke.
 This will be run on a Raspberry Pi and Raspberry Pi Touchscreen

-## Description of the Scripts

-### main.py
-The main part of the script that interprets data from the NWS API and displays it on the screen.
-Also in charge of getting JSON with the getter() function

-### web.py
-This controls the web interface, using the Flask library

 ## Installation
 If you want the latest stable version, you can download the project from the releases section.
 If you want to have the "nightly" version, you can use a `git clone` command to clone this repository and continue from there.